mohalkarushikesh/AI-ML-Engineer-Notes/Reinforcement Learning beginner to master - AI in Python/Feature Engineering.md

-Here's a well-structured and polished markdown summary of the **Feature Engineering Process**, incorporating all your points with clarity and completeness:

----

 # 🔍 Feature Engineering Process

 Feature engineering is the process of transforming raw data into meaningful features that enhance the performance of machine learning models.
 It involves creating, transforming, extracting, selecting, and scaling features.